-SOLAR PANEL PRE WIRE
+SOLAR PANEL PRE-WIRE

-The pre-wire solar panel connector is mounted on the roof of the camper near the front of the camper.
+The pre-wire solar panel connector is mounted on the side of the refrigerator roof vent of the camper and/or near the front of the camper.
 The mating connector is supplied in the loose parts box.

 Two wires, 12ga blue (+) and 12ga white (-) run from this location, are looped in the cabinet next to the galley and terminate behind the battery compartment for future connection to the battery.
-The 12 ga blue wire must be fused with a 10-amp fuse when a solar panel is installed.
+The 12ga blue wire must be fused with a 10-amp fuse when a solar panel is installed.